Skating Resources

 Moxi Rainbow Rider, Rio Roller, Impala

-We don't recommend either of these or other skates at the same price point.
+We don't recommend any of these or other skates at the same price point.

 Beginner: Stage 1 - 3: